 There are no partial-year registrations.
 You must register the vehicle for a full year or drive on a movement permit.

-You may purchase in-state movement permits at a rate of $8.25 per day plus a $1 technology fee for each permit.
+You may purchase in-state movement permits at a rate of $8.25 per day plus a $1 technology fee for each permit at a DMV office.

 When you are ready to leave Nevada, the DMV can issue a 15-day driveaway permit that authorizes you to drive to a specific location in another state.
 These are valid for a one-way trip only.

 Your Nevada driver history record for the past three years or ten years may be available online instantly.
 The fee is $8.00.
 See Driver History Printout.
 Your record will not be available online if you have been licensed in another state.

 You may also obtain license or ID records from a DMV office if you are in Nevada, but certified copies are issued only by the Records Section.